If You've Ever Wondered What Pegs You As Intelligent Or Ignorant, These Subtle Signs May Reveal A Lot

 imgur

 The exploration of subtle signs of intelligence reflects our complex social perceptions and biases.
-Research in social psychology indicates that we often rely on heuristics—mental shortcuts that simplify decision-making—in evaluating others' intelligence.
+Research in social psychology indicates that we often rely on heuristics, mental shortcuts that simplify decision-making, in evaluating others' intelligence.

-Dr. Angela Duckworth, a psychologist known for her work on grit and achievement, emphasizes that these heuristics can sometimes mislead us, as they often focus on specific traits like verbal fluency or education level rather than a more holistic view of intelligence.
+These heuristics can sometimes mislead us, as they often focus on specific traits like verbal fluency or education level rather than a more holistic view of intelligence.

 It is truly an obstacle to avoid coming across as condescending when trying to explain something to someone who doesn't understand.